ctrlup-io/for-developers/README.md

 Open up [http://localhost:3000](http://localhost:3000), and you should be ready to go!

+To take advantage of the live reload functionality you have to set the `NODE_ENV` environment variable to `development` in `.env` file.

 ### `commit`

 Runs the [`git-cz`](https://github.com/streamich/git-cz) CLI to generate commit messages according to the [_Conventional Commit specifications_](https://www.conventionalcommits.org/en/v1.0.0/#specification).